Home / Training / Infant Observation

 Time & location of the Infant Observation seminars

-Places in each group are limited to 5 maximum.
+Infant Observation seminars are delivered either in-person or online, with different groups meeting on different days and times throughout the week.
+Places in each group are limited to a maximum of 5 participants.
 This means that, on some occasions, successful applicants may need to wait until a place becomes available in a suitable group, or a new group is formed.
-We will discuss the availability of places and the likely timeframes after acceptance onto the course.
-We will endeavour to find a suitable place for successful candidates as quickly as is possible.

 The building has limited access – Please call us on 020 8452 9823 to discuss your needs.